Greek Salad Dressing is a winner! Zesty lemon juice, tangy vinegar, and sweet honey make it perfect for many dishes, especially an easy Greek salad!

 Recipe Notes

-Note 1: Olive oil: The better the olive oil used, the better the flavor of the dressing will be.
-We recommend extra virgin olive oil for this recipe.
+Note 1: The better the olive oil, the better the flavor of the dressing.
+I recommend extra virgin olive oil for this recipe.

-Nutrition information is for the entire batch of dressing.
-A 2-tablespoon serving (1/6 recipe) contains about 102 calories, 15 grams fat and 5 grams of carbohydrates.
+Nutrition Note: Nutrition information is for the entire batch of dressing.
+A 2-tablespoon serving (1/6 recipe) contains about 102 calories, 15 grams fat, and 5 grams of carbohydrates.

 Serving: 1serving | Calories: 915kcal | Carbohydrates: 30g | Protein: 1g | Fat: 90g | Saturated Fat: 12g | Polyunsaturated Fat: 10g | Monounsaturated Fat: 65g | Sodium: 263mg | Potassium: 110mg | Fiber: 1g | Sugar: 27g | Vitamin A: 35IU | Vitamin C: 10mg | Calcium: 40mg | Iron: 2mg